thk-hex/f1-app/backend/src/scheduler/README.md

 - Clears Race Winners cache for all years from start year to current year

 ### 2. Champions Update
-- Fetches fresh data from external F1 API
+- **Force refresh** from external F1 API (bypasses database checks)
+- Fetches ALL championship data from configured start year to current year
-- Updates database with new/changed champion data
+- Updates database with new/changed champion data (upserts existing records)
+- Detects and adds any missing championship data
 - Caches results in Redis

 ### 3. Race Winners Update
+- **Force refresh** from external F1 API for each year (bypasses database checks)
 - Updates race winners for last 3 years (configurable)
-- Fetches fresh data from external F1 API
+- Fetches ALL race data for each year from external F1 API
-- Updates database with new/changed race data
+- Updates database with new/changed race data (upserts existing records)
+- Detects and adds any missing race data (e.g., newly completed races)
 - Caches results in Redis
 - Includes rate limiting between API calls